Technical Vulnerability Assessment

-ecfirst will identify and deeply analyze vulnerabilities within an organization’s Internet-facing infrastructure and attached systems. ecfirst follows a pragmatic approach when conducting a vulnerability assessment or penetration test.
+ecfirst will identify vulnerabilities within client's Internet-facing infrastructure, and attached network systems. ecfirst follows a pragmatic approach when conducting a vulnerability assessment or penetration test.
 This results in a perfected, repeatable process that maximizes information transfer to the client and ensures that all vulnerabilities have been identified.

 ecfirst will review the organization’s Internet-facing firewall to identify the current security posture in three critical areas:

 Rulebase configuration is critical to the integrity and operating security of a firewall.
 The rulebase should be tied to business requirements.
 Every rule that is configured on a firewall is essentially a permissible security hole into the company’s network infrastructure.
 Each of these rules should have a well defined business need for existing.
 However, many corporations open rules for testing and never close them when the test has completed.
 Additionally, many rules are opened up because of then-current business needs, but never closed or repaired once that need, or the corresponding business contract, has ended.
 This results in legacy access and a vulnerability providing a pathway into the internal network.

 Wireless networks are particularly vulnerable to attacks because it is extremely difficult to prevent physical access to them.
 The only advantage they have in this respect is that an attacker must be in relative physical proximity to the network, which can limit the pool of potential attackers.
 However, with the price of high gain antennas being extremely small, attackers can strike from much further distances with affordable ease.
 To secure a wireless network, an administrator should know what types of vulnerabilities exist and what types of attacks can exploit them.